 Sport and recreation and Arts and culture are showing improved levels of service as a result of the new pools in the East and South West along with the new library in the South-West.
-The funding sources for these are set out in Appendix 1, Table 1 below.
+The Council contribution for these is set out in Appendix 1, Table 1 below.
 These Level of Service increases are funded mainly through additional borrowings of \$36 million in 2017/18 and 2018/19.
 The additional operational costs of these facilities will begin from 2018 with the overall impact on rates being 1.2 per cent spread over three years.